 When is the time to seek proper support?

 If it’s been more than six weeks and you are still feeling low or edgy, it’s worth reaching out for professional support.
 It’s possible that the loss of something you loved has triggered anxiety or depression.

 A professional counsellor or psychotherapist can help you unravel just what the loss has triggered for you, and create a warm, non judgemental environment for you to explore your feelings and thoughts.

-For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy seven days a week by Skype, phone or in person with our qualified, professional counsellors and psychotherapists.
+For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy seven days a week by online, phone or in person with our qualified, professional counsellors and psychotherapists.